 But it’s time we looked a little bit harder at the reasons for this, rather than just blaming somebody else.

-There Are Reasons Why People Don’t Take Responsibility
+There Are Reasons Why People Don’t Step Up and Take Ownership

 When you want somebody to take responsibility, you can’t just say it.
 You need to set up conditions that make it happen.

 On the flip side, there are factors that stop people from accepting responsibility or accountability.
 If you’re having a problem getting people to step up and take responsibility, look for some of these issues in your team.

 For more about holding people accountable, read this post: 4 Reasons Why You Can’t Hold People Accountable.

 1. People Won’t Take Responsibility Because They Lack the Skills Or Experience